 The presence of a law enforcement cadet program within an agency can be a positive factor in influencing departmental attitudes, both internally and externally.
 Cadets are given an opportunity to see firsthand the efforts of commissioned personnel.
 Additionally, commissioned personnel normally exposed to youth involved with criminal offenses can observe and experience the positive side of young America.
 Cadets provide the law enforcement community an opportunity to further an investment in its own future through relationships with fit and capable young adults.

-Click here for the Cadet Interest Form.
+Click here for the Cadet Application Form.

 The cadet program is designed to further each cadet's education, encourage participation in a productive service activity, and enhance the cadet's preparation for future roles as citizen and community member.